 6. Consider panelling for a modern look

-Wall paneling is a versatile wall treatment for behind the bed that can be adapted to any scheme.
+Bedroom wall panels are a versatile wall treatment for behind the bed that can be adapted to any scheme.
 For a modern look, why not try the on-trend slat wall idea seen in this bedroom created by Maestri Studio.

-'To create this look, we applied individual strips of stained white oak to the wall,' says Eddie Maestri, founder of Maestri Studio (opens in new tab).
+'To create this look, we applied individual strips of stained white oak to the wall,' says Eddie Maestri, founder of Maestri Studio.
 'We chose to do paneling to bring texture and warmth into the space.'

 These not only give a rich texture to the room, but the striped patterns also have the ability to dramatically change the visual scale of the room (horizontal panels can make a room seem wide; vertical ones can make it seem tall).